Hibiscus winter care requires your attention. Keeping a tropical Hibiscus well and thriving throughout winter takes some work.

 If you live in a climate where temps fall below 50° degrees Fahrenheit regularly, bring your potted hibiscus plants inside.
 To transfer a hibiscus.
 Follow these steps.

 First, remove no less than a quarter of the new growth.
 There may be seasonal fallen leaves as the shocked plant goes from out-to indoor.
 Still, cleanup will be minimal.

 If the plant is potted, you’ve simplified everything.
-After cutting back, take the entire plant and pot inside.
+After cutting back, take the entire potted Hibiscus plant inside.

 It doesn’t drain well and encourages pests in your home.

 You might want to give the hibiscus a treatment to keep insects away.
 Most eco-friendly over the counter sprays will do the trick.
 Go with the ones formulated with neem oil or insecticidal soap.